-Visitors can admire a full-length portrait of Princess Grace by Mohamed Drisi, as well as paintings by Jack Yeats, Louis le Brocquy, Jack Murray and Claire D’Arcy, bronze heads of Oscar Wilde and William Butler Yeats by Dutch sculptor Kees Verkade (who also designed the Library’s logo), and a magnificent 19th century Spanish silver Virgin font which was the property of the De Valera family.
+Visitors can admire a full-length portrait of Princess Grace by Mohamed Drisi, as well as pictures by Jack Yeats, Louis le Brocquy, Jack Murray and Claire D’Arcy, bronze heads of Oscar Wilde and William Butler Yeats by Dutch sculptor Kees Verkade (who also designed the Library’s logo), and a magnificent 19th century Spanish silver Virgin font which was the property of the De Valera family.

-Until 2006, papers presented at the Library symposia were published in The Princess Grace Irish Library Series: Assessing the 1984 Ulysses, Irishness in a Changing Society, Yeats the European, ‘Ulysses’: A Review of Three Texts, The Literary Works of Jack B. Yeats, The Celtic Connection, Rediscovering Oscar Wilde, Beckett and Beyond, Oscar Wilde’s ‘The Importance of Being Earnest’, Images of Joyce, That Other World: The Supernatural and the Fantastic in Irish Literature and its Context, Hearts and Minds: Irish Culture and Society under the Act of Union, The Irish Book Lover and Irish Poetry After Feminism.
+Until 2006, papers presented at the Library symposia were published by Colin Smythe in The Princess Grace Irish Library Series: Assessing the 1984 Ulysses, Irishness in a Changing Society, Yeats the European, ‘Ulysses’: A Review of Three Texts, The Literary Works of Jack B. Yeats, The Celtic Connection, Rediscovering Oscar Wilde, Beckett and Beyond, Oscar Wilde’s ‘The Importance of Being Earnest’, Images of Joyce, That Other World: The Supernatural and the Fantastic in Irish Literature and its Context, Hearts and Minds: Irish Culture and Society under the Act of Union, The Irish Book Lover and Irish Poetry After Feminism.

-Since 1999, Saint Patrick’s Day events have taken place in various venues across the Principality: The Cathedral, Chapelle de la Visitation, Théâtre des Variétés, and Cinéma du Sporting.
-The Monegasque public has enjoyed performances by Les Petits Chanteurs and La Maîtrise de Monaco (Boys’ Choir and Cathedral Choir), students from the Académie Rainier III - Musique & Théâtre, dancers from the Académie de Danse Classique Princesse Grace, the Pallas Quartet (Cork School of Music) and Tom Cullivan.
-In 2000, children from Rostrevor in Northern Ireland performed the Gaelic opera An Iarlais at the Théâtre Princesse Grace.
-In 2013, Cór Mhaigh Eo — the award winning choir from Co Mayo — sang at the Chapelle de la Visitation and the Eglise Saint-Charles.
+Since 1999, Saint Patrick’s Day events have taken place in various venues across the Principality: The Cathedral, Chapelle de la Visitation, Théâtre des Variétés, and Cinémas du Sporting.
+The Monegasque public has enjoyed performances by Les Petits Chanteurs and La Maîtrise de Monaco (Boys’ Choir and Cathedral Choir), students from Académie Rainier III - Musique & Théâtre, dancers from the Académie de Danse Classique Princesse Grace, the Pallas Quartet (Cork School of Music) and Tom Cullivan.
+In 2000, children and teenagers from Rostrevor, Northern Ireland, performed the Gaelic opera An Iarlais at the Théâtre Princesse Grace.
+In 2013, Cór Mhaigh Eo, the award-winning choir from County Mayo, sang at the Chapelle de la Visitation and the Eglise Saint-Charles.
 In 2015, Fran O’Rourke and John Feeley performed JoyceSong at the Chapelle de la Visitation.

 Some of the events have extended beyond Saint Patrick’s Day: A week-long Irish Film Retrospective delighted cinema buffs in 2001.
 There have been three one-month exhibitions featuring black and white literary portraits by the celebrated Irish photographer John Minihan, oil paintings by Ulster artist Jack Murray and watercolours by Mary Collins from Dun Laoghaire.

 In addition to the Princess Grace Irish Library’s main funding by the Fondation Princesse Grace, The Ireland Fund of Monaco is immensely generous to the Library.
-In 2001, the IFM created a Bursary for Irish writers and academics to pursue their writing and research projects in the friendly surroundings of the Library.
+In 2002, the IFM created a Bursary for Irish writers and academics to pursue their writing and research projects in the friendly surroundings of the Library.
 It consists of a one-month stay in Monaco in the Spring and Autumn.